QAnon: Liz Harris

 When Ron Watkins, son of Jim Watkins, who owned the image board that QAnon posts were posted on, came to the U.S. from Japan to run for Congress, he listed a property owned by Liz Harris who is also a prominent QAnon influencer, as his primary address.
 After QAnon supporter Kelly Townsend was voted out of office in Arizona during the 2022 midterms, Harris was elected for a short time before being expelled for lying during an ethics investigation that was investigating her for promotion of conspiracies.

 Kash Patel

-Kash Patel, the director of the Federal Bureau of Investigation, has actively promoted QAnon.
-On Truth Social, Patel promoted an account with the handle @Q, which distributed messages related to the conspiratorial movement.
-According to Media Matters, Patel has shared an image featuring a flaming Q on it and has gone on multiple QAnon shows in order to urge members to join Truth Social.
-Patel said in 2022 that Truth Social was trying to adopt QAnon "into our overall messaging scheme to capture audiences", and that the figurehead of the QAnon movement "should get credit for all the things he has accomplished".
-Patel has appeared on multiple far-right podcasts promoting conspiracy theories such as on Stew Peters, and appeared over 50 times in at least a dozen podcasts that have promoted the QAnon movement.
-Patel has signed ten copies of his children's book about "King Donald" with the QAnon motto "WWG1WGA".
-He has also promoted the #WWG1WGA hashtag on Truth Social.
+Kash Patel, the director of the Federal Bureau of Investigation, has appeared on more than 50 podcasts that have promoted or shared QAnon-related content.
+In 2022, while serving on Truth Social's board, Patel said the platform was trying to "incorporate" QAnon "into our overall messaging scheme to capture audiences."
+He has signed copies of his children's book with the QAnon slogan "WWG1WGA" and promoted the hashtag on Truth Social.